Terms

 Acceptable use

 Use Ivaronix for honest review work.
-Do not anchor content designed to mislead a downstream verifier — receipts are public and a fraudulent claim is forensically traceable to the signing wallet.
+Do not anchor content designed to mislead a downstream verifier — receipts are public and any fraudulent claim is forensically traceable to the signing wallet.
 Skills marked compute_tee_requiredrun only inside TEE attestation; do not attempt to bypass that flag.

 Contact